Author Archives: Wannetta Powling

 APPOINTMENTS:

-EMERGENCY MANAGEMENT COMMITTEE: A motion was made by Mike Fitzpatrick and seconded by Katy Johnson–Aplin to appoint Steve Jones, Todd Lawley, Greg Record, Josh Brookes, and Jay Wilson to the Emergency Management Committee.
+A motion was made by Fitzpatrick and seconded by Johnson–Aplin to appoint Steve Jones, Todd Lawley, Greg Record, Josh Brookes, and Jay Wilson to the Emergency Management Committee.
 The motion carried.
-4/0.

-EMERGENCY MANAGEMENT COORDINATOR: A motion was made by Mike Fitzpatrick and seconded by Ann Golob to appoint Jay Wilson as Emergency Management Coordinator.
+Johnson–Aplin made a motion and was seconded by Chevalier to appoint Jay Wilson as Emergency Management Coordinator.
 The motion carried.
-4/0.

 DELEGATE TO WINDHAM REGIONAL COMMISSION:

-POUND KEEPER: A motion was made by Mike Fitzpatrick and seconded by Ann Golob to appoint Windham County Humane Society as Pound keeper.
+Johnson–Aplin made a motion and was seconded by Chevalier to appoint Windham County Humane Society as Pound keeper.
 The motion carried.
-4/0.

-FENCE VIEWERS: A motion was made by Ann Golob and seconded by Katy Johnson–Aplin to appoint Larry Robinson, Greg Record, and George Friend as Fence Viewers.
+Johnson–Aplin made a motion and was seconded by Fitzpatrick to appoint Larry Robinson, Greg Record, and George Friend as Fence Viewers.

 VERMONT GREEN-UP COORDINATORS: Vacant